 Postpartum physical therapy exercises can help you get rid of that baby belly and restore your body to excellent condition.

-While not all exercises are recommended postpartum, there are some that can help combat postpartum issues.
+While not all exercises are recommended postpartum, some can help combat postpartum issues.

 Pelvic Muscle Contractions